roachhd/blok-grid/README.md

 ####Internet Explorer
 ---
-The is compatible with older versions of IE. It was using box-sizing and still can do.
-You can even use margins and box-sizing, however this will only make it compatible with EI8 and thats even depending on the users settings.

-You can uncomment the box-sizing include in the gridMobile.scss if you wish to use it.
+The is compatible with IE8.

-You can use a polyfill for this and make it work on older versions of IE, but that can conflict with another polyfill like PIE.htc.
+You can use a polyfill for making box-sizing work with older versions of IE, but that can conflict with another polyfill like PIE.htc.

 Anyway… Enjoy.
 Share.
 Fork.